-Learn About Author's Voice in Fiction Writing
+What Voice Means in Writing

-In addition to being a master of narrative voice, Dickens was also highly regarded as being a writer who could create memorable character voices.
-One of Dickens' most famous characters was Uriah Heep from David Copperfield.
-Heep was a nasty character who called himself "'umble" (humble), but while he pretended to be humble and unambitious he had a scheme in mind for bettering himself:
+Perhaps the most colorful instance of character voice comes from Charles Dickens in his classic novel "David Copperfield."
+In addition to being a master of narrative voice, Dickens is highly regarded for his ability to create memorable character voices.
+One of his most famous characters was Uriah Heep.
+Heep was a nasty character who called himself "'umble" (humble).
+But while he pretended to be humble and unambitious, he had a scheme in mind for bettering himself:

 "'When I was quite a young boy,' said Uriah, 'I got to know what umbleness did, and I took to it.
 I ate umble pie with an appetite.
 I stopped at the umble point of my learning, and says I, "Hard hard!"
 When you offered to teach me Latin, I knew better.
 "People like to be above you," says father, "keep yourself down."
 I am very umble to the present moment, Master Copperfield, but I've got a little power!'"